alemayehutseganew/financial-sentiment-analysis/notebooks/README.md

 # Notebooks Overview

-This folder hosts the Task 1 exploratory notebooks.
+This folder hosts the Task 1 exploratory notebooks plus the Task 2 quantitative analysis workbook.
 Each notebook is self-contained (no dependency on missing `src` helpers) so you can run them directly after installing the requirements.

 | Notebook | Purpose | Inputs |
 | --- | --- | --- |